 Republican governors complain about GOP health care plan

-Mirroring concerns raised by Democrats, Republican governors including Sandoval complain tha...
-Republican governors are complaining that a GOP proposal to replace former President Barack Obama's health care law would force millions of lower-income earners off insurance rolls or stick states with the cost of...
-Republican governors are complaining that a GOP proposal to replace former President Barack Obama's health care law would force millions of lower-income earners off insurance rolls or stick states with the cost of keeping them covered.
-Authorities say a wildfire killed three ranch hands in the Texas Panhandle who were trying to usher cattle away from the flames.
+Republican governors complain that a GOP proposal to replace former President Barack Obama's health care law would force millions of lower-income earners off insurance rolls or stick states with the cost of keeping them covered.
+Governors, especially those from political battleground states, were generally cool to the bill put forth in the Republican-controlled U.S. House.

 Add your comments below